mrow4a/deiccontents/README.md

 Additionaly:

-create folder at e.g. ``~/Notebooks`` and ``cd ~/Notebooks`` to that location.
+create folder at e.g. ``~/Notebooks``.
 It will be the location at which at this development stage Notebook files will be stored.
 Later on, the file list will be read/written/updated directly from webdav ownCloud server and there won't be a need of ``cd`` to any folder.
 Notebooks server could be started from any location on the DeIC Computing Node.

 To start up notebook server from ``Notebooks`` folder use:

-``jupyter notebook --ip=(server ip addressm e.g. from ipconfig eth0) --no-browser --config=/home/origo/deiccontents/deiccontents.py ``
+``jupyter notebook --ip={server ip address e.g. from ipconfig eth0} --no-browser --config={path to your dir with content manager}/deiccontents/deiccontents.py --notebook-dir={path to your dir with Notebooks}/Notebooks``

 #Installing new notebooks
 e.g.